Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ## Completeness (internal, not editable)

 This data type is for internal use only.
 It is strongly advised not to use this data type without the required knowledge.
+The data type is used to show the completeness of a product, according to the required fields in the attribute set.
 In the *PIM Basic Set*, the following attributes have the data type *Completeness*:
 - Completeness